 - Its powerful visual programming tool called Orange Canvas enables beginners to build quick data mining solutions using its productive workflow management capabilities.

-- It comes with a robust set of premium visualization tools for decision trees, attributes subset, bagging, boosting, and many more.
+- It comes with a robust set of premium visualization tools for decision trees, attribute subsets, bagging, boosting, and many more.

 - According to their requirements, Orange comes under the GNU GPL license, thus allowing programmers to modify or customize this free data mining software.

 - You can pick Orange right now and integrate it with your existing data mining projects for additional capabilities, including over 100 pre-built widgets.